 - diversifying our workforce, fostering equity and inclusion, and ensuring accessibility in our work and service environments.

-We will collaborate with experts to establish and sustain an Equity, Diversity and Inclusion Framework that will address racism and oppression in all its forms and create equitable outcomes for our staff and the children, youth, and families we serve.
+We are working collaboratively with staff, the community and diversity and inclusion experts to establish and sustain an Equity, Diversity and Inclusion Framework that will address racism and oppression in all its forms and create equitable outcomes for our staff and the children, youth, and families we serve.